Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 The court will then schedule your waiver hearing.
 A waiver hearing is when you will decide whether you want to have a preliminary hearing, or if you will waive your right to a preliminary hearing and schedule an arraignment instead.

-• if it seems a crime was really committed
+• a crime was really committed

 If there is evidence to support both, then there is "probable cause."
 A criminal case cannot continue if probable cause does not exist to support the charges against you.

 The judge will only consider evidence presented by the prosecutor.
 The judge cannot consider your evidence or any defense you want to raise when deciding if probable cause exists in your case.
 Your evidence and any defenses you want to present can be used after the preliminary hearing.
-If the judge thinks the prosecutor has enough evidence against you, your case moves ahead to a trial.
+If the judge thinks the prosecutor has enough evidence against you, your case moves ahead to trial.
 If not, the charges are dismissed.

 The charges can also be changed at this hearing.